Neil Island: Etymology

 Neil Island was named after British Brigadier general James Neill, who had fought on the side of the British East Indian company in the Sepoy Mutiny of 1857.

 In December 2018, it was renamed as Shaheed Dweep as a tribute to Netaji Subhas Chandra Bose.
 Bose had hoisted the Indian flag at Port Blair on 30 December 1943 and proclaimed the Andaman and Nicobar Islands as territories liberated from British rule.
 He had subsequently named Andaman Island as Shaheed and Nicobar Island as Swaraj.

 History

 Shaheed Dweep, then Neil Island, was uninhabited until the arrival of settlers in the late 1960s.
-Like Swaraj Dweep, then Havelock, the vast majority of settlers at Shaheed Dweep were refugees from erstwhile East-Pakistan, following the exodus of Hindu Bangladeshis prior to that country's war of independence in 1971.
+Like Swaraj Dweep, then Havelock, the vast majority of settlers at Shaheed Dweep were refugees from erstwhile East Pakistan, following the genocide and exodus of Hindu Bangladeshis prior to that country's war of independence in 1971.

 Geography

 The island belongs to the Ritchie's Archipelago and is located between Swaraj Dweep and Rose Island.
 It is a comparatively flat island, and much of the landmass was deemed suitable for paddy cultivation.
 Unfortunately, as a result of this, very little forest cover remains at Shaheed, and almost all of it is concentrated in the reserve forest on Shaheed's north-western side.
 Shaheed Dweep tends to remain a degree or two warmer than Havelock as a result of the lack of forest cover.